- Induction Day

 Professional Skills Training - Professional Internships for PhD Students (PIPS)

-The EASTBIO PIPS Q&A Event will be held in Dundee (Discovery Centre for Translational and Interdisciplinary Research [CTIR], room 2.84, University of Dundee), on Friday 9th February 2018, 10:00-16:00.
+The EASTBIO PIPS Q&A Event will be held in Dundee (Wellcome Trust seminar rooms, University of Dundee), on Friday 12 February 2019, 10:00-16:00.
 The event schedule will be published here.

-Attendance is mandatory for first-year students (and carries 10 training points for first-year students), including CASE students (PIPS students can arrive after the CASE session, at 11:15 (consult the schedule, above).
+Attendance is mandatory for first-year students (and carries 10 training points for first-year students), including CASE students (PIPS students can arrive after the CASE session, at the designated time (details on the schedule TBC).
 Contact the PIPS administrator if you are unable to attend and make sure to check your training plan for your total training credit points.

 Annual Symposium (Dundee, 3-4 June 2019)

 The event is student-led and organised by second- and first-year student reps with support from the host university and the EASTBIO admin team.
 We ask all our students to input their opinions by contacting their local student reps.